jonatasbcchagas/aco_thop/README.md

-# Ants can orienteer a thief in their robbery plan: an ant colony optimization algorithm for the thief orienteering problem
+# Ants can orienteer a thief in their robbery

-This project contains the code of the Swarm Intelligence Based on Ant Colony Optimization (ACO), which is described in the paper [*"Ants can orienteer a thief in their robbery * - Jonatas B. C. Chagas and Markus Wagner"](https://), for solving the Thief Orienteering Problem (ThOP).
+This project contains the code of the Swarm Intelligence Based on Ant Colony Optimization (ACO), which is described in the paper ["Ants can orienteer a thief in their robbery - Jonatas B. C. Chagas and Markus Wagner"](https://), for solving the Thief Orienteering Problem (ThOP).

 ### Compiling the code